KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Flight Attendant Training

-Dallas LEAD is one of 13 facilities around the US where Southwest flight attendants complete training.
+Dallas LEAD Center is one of 13 facilities around the US where Southwest flight attendants complete training.
 In addition to learning the typical service you see in a cabin, they practice land and sea evacuation, emergency tool use, fire fighting, and self defense.
 They return annually for short, refresher training that is regularly updated to address real world trends.

 ![](southwest-headquarters-tour-2026/raft-room.jpg)
 In this sea evacuation area, a replica of a 100 pound raft inflates to half its normal height.
 The flight attendants are not required to be good swimmers.
 The life vest will do its job.